nichol7s/timelines-site/pages/wear-a-mask.md

 * should not have gaps at your cheeks, sides, or throat
 * may concentrate virons on the outside - wash your hands after touching a dirty mask and wash/dry the mask after use.

-The stretchy spandex (lycra) ones that are single layer are insufficient.
+The stretchy spandex (lycra) ones that are single layer are really low self-protection.
 If you can't wear a mask or cloth face covering stay at home and get food delivered.

-If you can afford it, get KF94 masks (not cloth or washable) for use when mixing with other in public.
+If you can afford it, get KF94 masks (that are not cloth or washable) for use when mixing with other in public.
 Citizen Scientist, Aaron Collins, [reviews masks for filtration effectiveness](https://www.youtube.com/channel/UC3fF_rzkmZD0ufN685YE7lg) and talks about KF94 masks quite a bit.
 Leave the N95 and FFP2 masks/respirators for respective medical and emergency workers.

 ## Studies on filtration effectiveness of various masks: